The Superior Sex

-The Superior Sex was a Canadian game show television series which aired on CBC Television in 1961.
+The Superior Sex is a Canadian game show television series which aired on CBC Television in 1961.

 Premise

 Elwy Yost moderated this game show in which a team of men competed against a team of women in skills such as golf putting, darts and quiz questions.
 Corinne Conley, Susan Fletcher, Royce Frith and Paul Kligman also appeared regularly.

 Scheduling

 This half-hour series was broadcast on Wednesdays at 10:00 p.m. from 5 July to 20 September 1961.